Table of Contents

 Staging of Ovarian Cancer

-The international federation of gynecology and obstetrics has put a recent staging system for ovarian cancer that is very relatable to the management.
-Disease I indicates cancer that is limited to the ovaries which can be unilateral Ia, bilateral Ib, or unilateral or bilateral but associated with ascites, Ic.
+The international federation of gynecology and obstetrics recently came up with staging system for ovarian cancer that is related to the managementof the condition.
+Disease I indicates cancer that is limited to the ovaries which can be unilateral (Ia), bilateral (Ib), or unilateral or bilateral but associated with ascites (Ic).

 Disease II indicates cancer that involves other pelvic organs.
 IIa is ovarian cancer extending to the fallopian tubes or uterus.
 IIb disease indicates an extension to other pelvic organs such as the rectum.
 IIc includes IIa or IIb disease with ascites.